 1. Once the offering is closed, there can be no future equity contribution to the DST by either current or new co-investors or beneficiaries.

-When investors purchase shares of beneficial interest in a DST, they purchase a percentage of ownership in the DST.
+When investors purchase beneficial interests in a DST, they purchase a percentage of ownership in the DST.
 If a trustee decided to accept additional contributions to the DST after the offering closed, the original investors' ownership percentages would be diluted, decreasing their claim to the DST's assets.
-While there are times a fund and its investors may benefit from additional contributions, the risk of additional losses is often greater than the likelihood that the increased investment will turn the struggling fund into a profitable fund.
+While there are times a DST and its investors may benefit from additional contributions, the risk of additional losses is often greater than the likelihood that the increased investment will turn the struggling DST into a profitable DST.

 2. The Trustee of the DST cannot renegotiate the terms of the existing loans, nor can it borrow any new funds from any other lender or party.